Rawan-Khalifa/etcd-raft-kv/README.md

-# Raft Consensus Implementation
+# Raft Replicated Key Value Store: etcd-like implementation

-A production-quality implementation of the Raft consensus algorithm in Python, featuring leader election, log replication, snapshots, dynamic membership, and lease-based reads.
+A production-quality implementation of the Raft consensus algorithm, featuring leader election, log replication, snapshots, dynamic membership, and lease-based reads.

-## 🎯 What This Project Delivers
+## What This Project Delivers

 **Two ways to use this project:**